Abortion and the Law (ACT)

 Laws surrounding abortion vary widely between different states and territories.
 Abortion was decriminalised in the ACT in 2002 and the ACT now has the most liberal abortion laws in the country.
 Women can obtain an abortion ‘on demand’ at any point in their pregnancy.
 The ACT has also enacted provisions making it a criminal offence to interfere with a person accessing an abortion clinic or to protest in the vicinity of a clinic during its hours of operation.

 The ACT is the only Australian jurisdiction where there is no gestational limit on accessing abortion services.

 Abortion is defined under Section 80 of the Health Act 1993 as causing a woman’s miscarriage by administering a drug, using an instrument or by any other means.

-It is an offence carrying a penalty of imprisonment for five years for a person who is not a doctor to perform an abortion.
+It is an offence carrying a penalty of imprisonment for five years for a person who is not a doctor to perform a termination.

-It is an offence carrying a penalty of 50 penalty units or imprisonment for six months to perform an abortion outside of a medical facility.
+It is an offence carrying a penalty of 50 penalty units or imprisonment for six months to perform a surgical abortion outside of an approved medical facility.

 No one is obliged to carry out or assist in an abortion in the ACT.
 A person may refuse to assist in carrying out an abortion.
-However, unlike in other jurisdictions, in the ACT there is currently no requirement that a medical practitioner who has a conscientious objection to performing an abortion inform the woman seeking the termination of this or refer her to another practitioner who does not have such an objection.
+If a medical practitioner declines to carry out a termination because of a conscientious objection, they must inform the patient that they are doing so because of a conscientious objection.
+However, unlike in other jurisdictions, in the ACT there is currently no requirement that a medical practitioner who has a conscientious objection refer the woman seeking the termination to a practitioner who does not have such an objection.